makersacademy/rps-challenge/README.md

 2. Run locally:

 ```
+$ bundle install
 $ rackup
 ```
-Navigate to "localhost:9292" to begin the game.
+Go to http://localhost:9292 to begin the game.

 Approach
 ----